BEV$^2$PR: BEV-Enhanced Visual Place Recognition with Structural Cues: EXPERIMENTS

 \subsection{Implementation Details}

-\textbf{Architecture.} We implement BEV$^{\text{2}}$PR in PyTorch framework and only reproduce open-source models for a fair comparison, including SPoC \cite{7410507}, NetVLAD \cite{arandjelovic2016netvlad}, GeM \cite{radenovic2018fine}, Conv-AP \cite{ali2022gsv}, EigenPlaces \cite{berton2023eigenplaces}, MixVPR \cite{ali2023mixvpr}.
-For all techniques involving BEV generation and VPR, we use EfficientNet-B0 as the image backbone cropped at the last convolutional layer as recommended by their authors.
-Considering the information advantages of different scales, we adopt a method of upsampling the output of the $16^{th}$ block and concatenating it with the output of the $11^{th}$ block as final features.
-In addition, the sub-backbone in visual stream is cropped from the $12^{th}$ block of EfficientNet-B0.
-The camera-to-BEV model outputs a $50m \times 50m$ BEV map at a $25cm$ resolution with three classes, including lane boundary (Bound.), lane divider (Div.), and pedestrian crossing (P.C.), \ie, $C = 3$.
+\textbf{Architecture.} We implement BEV$^2$PR in PyTorch framework and reproduce those methods with open-source codes for a fair comparison, including SPoC \cite{7410507}, NetVLAD \cite{arandjelovic2016netvlad}, GeM \cite{radenovic2018fine}, Conv-AP \cite{ali2022gsv}, EigenPlaces \cite{berton2023eigenplaces}, MixVPR \cite{ali2023mixvpr}.
+For all techniques involving BEV generation and VPR, we use EfficientNet-B0 as the backbone cropped at the last convolutional layer.
+And the sub-backbone in the visual stream is cropped from the $12^{th}$ block of EfficientNet-B0.
+Considering the information advantages of different scales, for BEV generation, we adopt a method of upsampling the output of the $16^{th}$ block and concatenating it with the output of the $11^{th}$ block as final extracted features.
+The Camera-to-BEV model outputs a $50m \times 50m$ map at a $25cm$ resolution with three classes, including lane boundary (Bound.), lane divider (Div.), and pedestrian crossing (P.C.), \ie, $C = 3$.
 Each input front-view image is resized from $1600 \times 900$ to $704 \times 256$ in all experiments for all models.

-\textbf{Training.} During Stage \uppercase\expandafter{\romannumeral1}, we train the camera-to-BEV network using EfficientNet-B0 pre-trained on ImageNet for 40 epochs on four NVIDIA Tesla V100 GPUs.
-The Adam optimizer to update the weights of the network has a weight decay of \(1e^{-7}\) with a learning rate of \(1e^{-3}\).

-During Stage \uppercase\expandafter{\romannumeral2}, for maximum fairness in VPR, the final descriptor dimension of all methods is set to $640$.
+\textbf{Training.} During Stage \uppercase\expandafter{\romannumeral1}, we train the Camera-to-BEV network with EfficientNet-B0 pre-trained on ImageNet for 40 epochs.
+The Adam optimizer has a weight decay of \(1e^{-7}\) with a learning rate of \(1e^{-3}\).
+During Stage \uppercase\expandafter{\romannumeral2}, the final descriptor dimension of all methods is set to $640$.
 We train the whole network using Adam optimizer having a weight decay of \(1e^{-3}\) with a learning rate of \(1e^{-5}\) for $40$ epochs.
 For each mini-batch, the number of positive samples $N_{pos}=1$, negative samples $N_{neg}$ = 6 and $m = 0.5$ are set for the triplet loss.
-And the constants in the multi-head loss function are set to $\alpha = 1$, $\beta = 1$, $\gamma = 1$.
-In addition, we propose a newly online adaptive hard mining strategy to avoid model collapse caused by unstable gradients when the hard ratio is too high, as well as the neglect of samples rich in information when the hard ratio is too low.
-To specify, the hard ratio is dynamically adjusted based on loss changes.
+In addition, the models for the whole dataset and all other subsets use the same hyper-parameters, with $\alpha = 1$, $\beta = 1$, $\gamma = 1$ specifically set in the multi-head loss function.